 If you're going to a rehearsal dinner you’re in the wedding party or you're getting married—congratulations!
 It’s a wonderful event in your life all about love, and let’s not forget: it’s about food and conversation too.
 That’s what the rehearsal dinner is about anyway, where you and your loved ones have a nice meal together and prepare for the rest of the wedding to come.
 Whether that meal is something formal or something more relaxed is up to you, but it’s important to dress for the event.
 All you need to do is look here to get started to learn how what to wear to a rehearsal dinner.

 What is a rehearsal dinner for?

 As the name suggests, the rehearsal dinner is also known as the wedding rehearsal dinner so make sure you wear something snazzy.
-It happens the night before the wedding, and generally involves some kind of food even if it’s not a legitimate dinner.
+It happens the night before the wedding with friends and family, and generally involves some kind of food even if it’s not a legitimate dinner.
 You might have a rehearsal dinner that’s well-planned with the wedding party members, or you might have something for people who traveled a while to make it to your wedding.
 You don't need to go all out as if it was the actual big day- you can wear something to feel comfortable while dressing up a little bit.

 Either way, the rehearsal dinner is meant to be a celebration of your upcoming marriage.
 You might not head over to your favorite local restaurant to have one anymore since these dinners are usually made into a huge part of the wedding, but it’s all about being with people you love.